 Use Your Voice to Influence Policy

-Vote for candidates that partner with the RHA to support evidence-based policies and services.
+Vote for candidates that partner with KCRHA to support actions and policies based in evidence and best practices.

-Write a letter to the editor of your local newspaper.
+Write a letter to the editor of your local newspaper in support of the actions that work to move people inside and provide more safe places for people to live.
 Keep it short, and focus on one issue at a time.
 Guidelines and instructions will be posted on the newspaper’s website.

 Seattle-King County Coalition on Homelessness hosts drop-in workshops for anyone who wants to learn how to speak up about state legislation.